cgrindel/bazel-starlib/doc/bzlrelease/update_readme.md

 Declares an executable target that updates a README.md with an updated workspace snippet.

-The utility will replace the lines between `<!-- BEGIN WORKSPACE SNIPPET -->` and     `<!-- END WORKSPACE SNIPPET -->` with the workspace snippet provided by the     `generate_workspace_snippet` utility that is provided.
+The utility will replace the lines between `&lt;!-- BEGIN WORKSPACE SNIPPET --&gt;` and     `&lt;!-- END WORKSPACE SNIPPET --&gt;` with the workspace snippet provided by the     `generate_workspace_snippet` utility that is provided.

 **PARAMETERS**